leloykun/leloykun.github.io/content/portfolio/3-expedock-automl/index.md

 ![Expedock AutoML](expedock-automl.png)

 An internal AutoML library at Expedock that fits a model, runs batch inference, and gets explanations in one line of code each.
 The library is built on top of `scikit-learn`, `shap`, and `auto-gluon`.
-The library is designed to be used by non-technical users who want to quickly fit a model and get interpretability results.
+The library is designed to be used by non-technical users who want to quickly fit a model and get interpretability results without having to worry about the technical details.